 In regards to the $175,000 settlement won by Ms. Alexander, her attorney indicated that she is pleased to have resolved the matter and hopes that her case will serve to assist the New York City Police Department and the City of New York in taking corrective measures on how they investigate, respond to, and remedy police officer complaints of sexual harassment, discrimination and retaliation at the workplace so that other police officers are not subjected to the same.”

-New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ and PA
+New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ, PA and FL

 Whether you work for a police department or somewhere else, if you believe you have been the victim of NYC workplace sexual harassment or discrimination, our team of New York City sexual harassment lawyers strongly urge you to reach out to our law firm for a free consultation.
 You have every right under the law.
 You do not need to accept working in a hostile job environment.

-The sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
-We also represent employees sexual harassment cases in New Jersey, Pennsylvania & Washington D.C.
-Sexual Harassment is gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or click here to schedule a free consultation.
+The sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
+We also represent employees sexual harassment cases in New Jersey, Pennsylvania & Miami Sexual Harassment is gender-based discrimination and is illegal.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.

 - What is the Purpose of Family and Medical Leave Act (FMLA)? - June 30, 2022